Your landing page is usually the first interaction you have with prospective customers.

 Landing pages typically have elements like:

-Engaging hero shot: This is the initial image that's used to portray your product's use case to the audience or elevate the landing page design.
+Engaging hero image: This is the initial image that's used to portray your product's use case to the audience or elevate the landing page design.
 It can be a picture of your product in use, a graphic, or simple colors.

 Main heading: A strong heading lets people understand what they're getting into at a glance.
 Having a great heading will get people to read the rest of the landing page.

-Inspirational social proof: This section helps build trust that your business is the best option for the readers.
+Trust-building social proof: This section helps build trust that your business is the best option for the readers.
 Social proof can be testimonials, case studies, reviews, and industry badges.

-Unique selling point: Ensuring that you communicate your unique selling point will help position your product as an ideal solution for the customer.
+Unique selling point: Ensuring you communicate your unique selling point will help position your product as an ideal solution for the customer.

 Here are three quick best practices you can use to create high-converting landing pages:

-Strong landing page copy: Ensure that you understand your target audience.
+Engaging landing page copy: Ensure that you understand your target audience.
 This will help you create landing page copy that addresses their pain points and motivates them to convert.

 1. Connect through a strong headline